ignaciolarranaga/contracts-example/README.md

 * This project uses [Lerna](https://lerna.js.org/) for the building of the monorepo.
 * We do not rebuild the code on deploy to improve the performance of the development workflow, so remember to run `npm run build && npm run deploy`.
 * We are explicitly not using the workspaces because we need the graphql-resolver-libraries to be in the node_modules subfolder for packaging.
+* There are useful GraphQL queries on [GRAPHQL-QUERIES.md](GRAPHQL-QUERIES.md)

 ## Useful commands

 * `npm run lint` Check lint issues on the different packages
 * `npm run prettier` Check prettier issues on the different packages
+* `npm run regenerate-graphql-schema` Regenerates the GraphQL schema from the individual schema files
+* `npm run regenerate-graphql-schema-types` Regenerates the GraphQL schema types in [graphql-model](packages/graphql-model/)

 ## Technical Stack